 Frequently Asked Questions About the Public Charge Rule

-What is a public charge under the new rule?
+What is a public charge?

-Under the new rule, a public charge is a non-citizen who gets certain public benefits for more than 12 months within any 36-month period.
+A public charge is a non-citizen who gets certain public benefits for more than 12 months within any 36-month period.
 If you receive two different benefits in one month, that will be counted as two months toward the 12-month total.
 For example, if you were to get SNAP (food stamps) and Medicaid (HUSKY) in the same month, this would be counted as two months towards the 12-month total.

 If the government considers you likely to be a public charge at any time in the future, you can be denied

 - a green card (also known as Lawful Permanent Resident status).